 The City maintains several individual governmental funds organized according to their type (special revenue, debt service, capital projects and permanent funds).
-Information is presented separately in the governmental funds balance sheet and in the governmental funds statement of revenues, expenditures, and changes in fund balances for the General Fund, which is considered to be a major fund.
+Information is presented separately in the governmental funds statement of revenues, expenditures, and changes in fund balances for the General Fund, which is considered to be a major fund.
 Data from the remaining governmental funds are combined into a single, aggregated presentation.
 Individual fund data for each of the non-major governmental funds is provided in the form of combining statements elsewhere in this report.